 - Instructors teaching SI courses select one or more assignments that elicit the SI learning outcomes at the "Meets expectations" level or higher. - Instructors use the rubric to score their students' work on the 4-point rubric scale.
-The scores are separate from students' course grades. - Details for reporting the results for your course(s) are provided on the GEOC website. - The "Meets Expectations" level is the program target for student performance. - The rubric scale is implicational: A "Meets expectations" score indicates that the student has met the criteria for "Partially meets expectations" AND "Meets expectations".
+The scores are separate from students' course grades. - Details for reporting the results for your course(s) are provided on the GEOC website. - The "Meets Expectations" level is the program target for student performance.

+- The rubric scale is implicational: A "Meets expectations" score indicates that the student has met the criteria for "Partially meets expectations" AND "Meets expectations".
 An "Exceeds expectations" score indicates that the student has met the criteria for "Partially meets expectations", "Meets expectations", AND "Exceeds expectations". - If a student did not submit part or all of the selected assignment(s), instructors should note "Student did not submit assignment" instead of one of the above scores for each relevant learning outcome.
-A "did not submit" option is displayed in the Canvas version of the rubric. - Gen Ed includes many different disciplines who may use the same word differently.
-For example, "explain" and "analyze" imply similar levels of difficulty in some disciplines but different levels in others.
-As such, when using the rubric, instructors should consider the location of these words on the scale when scoring student artifacts. - For instance, if "explain" is in the "Meets expectations" column and "analyze" is in the "Exceeds expectations" column, instructors should interpret "explain" as a lower level of difficulty.
-In your discipline, "describe" (or some other word) might be the term used to indicate that lower level instead.
+A "did not submit" option is displayed in the Canvas version of the rubric.

 Learning Outcomes (The student) Exceeds expectations Meets expectations Partially meets expectations Does not meet expectations LO1: Explains the behaviors, practices, institutions, and/or systems that define a society or social group.
 Analyzes the meaning or significance of the behaviors, practices institutions, and/or systems that define a society or social group Explains the behaviors, practices, institutions, and/or systems that define a society or social group.
 Identifies behaviors, practices, institutions, and/or systems that define a society or social group.
 Does not identify behaviors, practices, institutions, and/or systems that define a society or social group.
-LO2: Explains concepts or methods that are used in analyzing societies or social groups.
+LO2: Explains concepts or methods used in analyzing societies or social groups.
 Applies concepts or methods to an analysis of societies or social groups.
-Explains concepts or methods that are used in analyzing societies or social groups.
-Identifies concepts or methods that are used in analyzing societies or social groups.
-Does not identify concepts or methods that are used in analyzing societies or social groups.
+Explains concepts or methods used in analyzing societies or social groups.
+Identifies concepts or methods used in analyzing societies or social groups.
+Does not identify concepts or methods in analyzing societies or social groups.
 LO3: Explains social institutions and social interactions.
 Analyzes the meaning or significance of social institutions and social interactions.
 Explains social institutions and social interactions.
 Identifies social institutions and social interactions.
 Does not identify social institutions and social interactions.